 Vision

 • My number one priority is to ensure the safety of all residents and visitors in Minneapolis.
-As a renter in Loring Heights, Safety is the most pressing issue impacting the livability of our neighborhoods.
-We deserve fast and effective emergency response and our current system is failing.
+As a renter in Loring Heights, safety is the most pressing issue impacting the livability of our neighborhoods.
+We deserve fast and effective emergency response.

-• I will establish a community safety system that provides Ward 7 residents and businesses with confidence in the city and its operations.
+• I am working to develop a comprehensive community safety system that provides Ward 7 residents and businesses with confidence in the city and its operations.
 A robust emergency response workforce is essential to that.

-In the long term, I will support expanding hiring pathways to help MPD meet the minimum staffing number in the city charter, and work with all public safety departments to prevent violence through innovative, data-driven strategies.
+• I have supported expanding hiring pathways to help MPD meet the minimum staffing number in the city charter, and worked with all public safety departments to prevent violence through innovative, data-driven strategies.

 • We must be proactive in preventing the conditions for crime.
 Adequate upkeep to our streets, sidewalks, storefronts, and street lighting set the tone for high quality neighborhoods.
 Activating our public spaces through festivals and events also helps our safety goals.
-I am committed to listening to neighbors and business owners’ experiences with crime and restoring community trust in our police force.
+I am committed to continuing to listen to neighbors’ and business owners’ experiences with crime and restoring community trust in our police force.

 • Housing is a basic human need.
 In Minneapolis, we face interlocking housing challenges.
 Most urgently, people without shelter need a pathway to stable housing.
 To improve housing stability, we must protect tenants’ rights and invest in preserving and building affordable housing.
 Finally, we must expand and diversify housing options as our population grows, with a regional strategy.

-• Address Unsheltered Homelessness.
+• We need to address unsheltered homelessness.
 We cannot allow our parks and forests to have encampments.
 We need a humane approach to addressing safety concerns associated with unsheltered homelessness in Minneapolis.
-I will introduce a public health and data-driven Housing First policy to create more shelter space in Minneapolis and remove barriers to accessing shelters, adding co-ed and gender neutral options, and piloting safe use sites.
+On the Council, I will continue to advocate for Housing First policies, permitting more shelter space in Minneapolis, removing barriers to accessing shelters, supporting pet- and family-friendly, co-ed and gender-neutral options, and supporting safe use sites.

-• Support existing affordable housing programs, like inclusionary zoning, tax incentives, the Affordable Housing Trust Fund, and Stable Homes Stable Schools.
-Prioritize long-term affordability on rental projects and encourage housing cooperatives and land trusts.
+• We need more support for existing affordable housing programs, like inclusionary zoning, the 4d tax incentives, the Affordable Housing Trust Fund, and Stable Homes Stable Schools.
+We need to be prioritizing long-term affordability on rental projects and encouraging housing cooperatives and land trusts.

-• Pilot new policies downtown to incentivize the conversion of vacant office space to housing and the replacement of underused parking lots with housing.
+• I support passing an ordinance to incentivize the conversion of vacant office space to housing to grow the downtown residential population.

-• Encourage regional authorities to ensure all Twin Cities communities provide their fair share of affordable housing, sharing the benefits and burdens of housing construction.
+• We need to work with our neighboring communities and regional authorities to ensure all Twin Cities communities provide their fair share of affordable housing, sharing the benefits and burdens of housing construction.

-• Work with the Metropolitan Council to strengthen the metropolitan growth boundary, limiting sprawl.
+• I will continue to work with the Metropolitan Council to strengthen the metropolitan growth boundary, limiting sprawl.

 • As a connector and a problem-solver, I’m committed to ensuring residents in Ward 7 have the services they need and can easily navigate city processes.
-As your City Council Member, you will be able to share your concerns and needs with me at any time.
-I will always be available by phone or email to talk with Ward 7 residents, find solutions to the issues you care about and mediate any issues that arise.
+As your City Council Member, you can share your concerns and needs with me at any time.
+I am available by phone or email to talk with Ward 7 residents, find solutions to the issues you care about, and mediate any issues that arise.

-• I will host regular community office hours and community meetings to hear feedback from constituents and solve constituent cases.
+• I will continue to host regular community office hours and community meetings in every neighborhood of Ward 7 to hear feedback from constituents and solve constituent cases.

-• I will send regularly bi-weekly newsletters with updates on city policies and services.
+• I send regularly bi-weekly newsletters with updates on city policies and services.

-• I will attend neighborhood association meetings to speak about city updates and listen to neighborhood concerns.
+• I attend neighborhood association meetings to speak about city updates and listen to neighborhood concerns.

 • Confronting the climate crisis will take years.
 It will take small steps by individuals and large steps coordinated by the City.
 Minneapolis can be a nationwide leader in the green transition.
 I will lead on equity-based climate solutions to ensure that everyone in Minneapolis has healthy air, clean water, and a clean energy future.
 We have the resources to respond to the climate crisis while improving our quality of life in the process.